 - Joel also has a remarkable gift for Rithmatics.
 Too bad it's useless because he can't use it properly, and is instead only a painful reminder of that fact.

-- Boarding School: Armedius Academy, and presumably the other Academies (there are 8 of them in the United Isles)— this is year-round for the Rithmatic students and whenever necessary, not a requirement, for the general students.
+- Boarding School: Armedius Academy, and presumably the other Academies (there are 8 of them in the United Isles).
+Rithmatist students are required to attend year-round, and non-Rithmatists usually go home for the summer.

 - Capital Letters Are Magic: The Master, Rithmatics, The Rithmatist, Shadowblazes, Forgotten Shadows, and The Scribbler.
 (See also Spell My Name with a "The" below.)